RepairShopr Alternatives: 5 Options for Repair Shop Management

 - Flat pricing — No per-user fees.
 Add your whole team without watching costs climb.

-- Spanish language support — Useful for shops serving bilingual communities.
+- Spanish language support — Full bilingual interface for shops serving Spanish-speaking communities.

 RepairDesk is a direct competitor to RepairShopr with a focus on phone and electronics repair.
-It has a more modern interface and a built-in POS system.
+It has a more modern interface than RepairShopr.

 What it does well: